cea-hpc/phobos/doc/design/deletion_and_versioning.md

 This will avoid conflicts in case of a medium recovery, where extents for two different objects with the same ID are written on.

+The ID of an extent on a medium must stay unique.
+As example, the LTFS path to each extent must stay unique.
+It will depend on UUID and version.
+We must ensure the compatibility of previous extent ID with no version and UUID.

 ### Database modification
 This feature implies some database modifications.